 Susanna received her B.A in International Relations and French from the University of Wisconsin in Madison, a M.A from University of California, Los Angeles (UCLA) in African Area Studies, and a PhD from UCLA in Political Science.
 Her book, "Constructing Democracy in Transitioning Societies of Africa" received the 2009 Best Book Award from the African Politics Conference Group.
 It was published in paperback in 2010 as "Constructing Democracy in Africa: Mali in Transition."

-Travis Zadeh is Assistant Professor of Religion at Haverford College.
+Travis Zadeh is Associate Professor of Religion at Haverford College.
 His research focuses on the role of translation in the formative stages of Islamic intellectual history, particularly in the areas of geographical writings on the wonders ('aja'ib) of the world and scriptural hermeneutics concerning the transcendental nature of the Qur’ān.
 His forthcoming book, Mapping Frontiers across Medieval Islam: Geography, Translation, and the 'Abbasid Empire (I.B.
 Tauris), explores the intersection of scriptural hermenutics and descriptive geography in the projection of imperial power.
 Zadeh’s teaching for Middle Eastern and Islamic Studies includes Vocabularies of Islam, The Qur’an, Imagining Islam: Icon, Object and Image, Of Monsters and Miracles: Wonder in Islamic Traditions, and Mystical Literatures of Islam.